hafizsyaqif/jackbdu.github.io/_posts/2018-01-31-getting-started-with-photoshop.md

 ![Kitten]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/kitten.png)

 Now that the image is on our canvas, we can move it around, scale it or even rotate it.
 Press Enter when we feel happy about it.
-Also, note that the image is imported as a smart object on a seperate layer, we need to rasterize it before we can manipulate it further.
+Also, note that the image is imported as a smart object on a separate layer, we need to rasterize it for certain editing procedure.

 ![Kitten]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/workspace-kitten.png)